nguyenducc/MicroBookstore/README.md

 <hr>

 ## About this project
 BookStoreApp Distributed Application is a project developed using a Microservices architecture, designed for flexible management and scaling on Kubernetes (K8S).
-The project implements a CI/CD DevSecOps model to enhance workflow efficiency, reduce deployment time, and detect security vulnerabilities in both source code and infrastructure.
+The project implements a CI/CD DevSecOps model (Continuous Integration / Continuous Deployment and Security Operations) to enhance workflow efficiency, reduce deployment time, and detect security vulnerabilities in both source code and infrastructure.

 <p align="center">
   <img src="./document/images/design-pipeline2.png" alt="Image" style="width: 100%; max-width: 1000px;">
 </p>

 The system includes a CI/CD pipeline using GitLab CI, integrated with tools for source code and container image testing.
 Additionally, Prometheus and Grafana are used for performance monitoring, while the ELK stack provides centralized logging for effective troubleshooting and analysis.

 ## Architecture